MeidiLprog/HuggingFace-projects/README.md

 Special thanks to **Hugging Face** for the SmolAgents framework, and the open-source community for making AI accessible.

-> “Why spend hours clea
+> “Why spend hours cleaning data when your agent can do it for you?”